Alcatraz Island is a small island in San Francisco Bay, California, USA.

 Ferry timings in Summer

-Day Tour: 9:10 am, 9:30 am, 10:00 am, 10:30 am, 11:00 am, 11:30 am, 12:00 pm, 12:30 pm, 1:00 pm, 1:30 pm, 2:10 pm, 2:40 pm, 3:20 pm, 3:50 pm|
+|Day Tour||9:10 am, 9:30 am, 10:00 am, 10:30 am, 11:00 am, 11:30 am, 12:00 pm, 12:30 pm, 1:00 pm, 1:30 pm, 2:10 pm, 2:40 pm, 3:20 pm, 3:50 pm|

-|Behind the Scenes tour: 4:20 pm, 4:50 pm|
+|Behind the Scenes Tour||4:20 pm, 4:50 pm|

 Ferry timings in Winter

-Day Tour: 9:10 am, 9:30 am, 10:00 am, 10:30 am, 11:00 am, 11:30 am, 12:00 pm, 12:30 pm, 1:05 pm, 1.35 pm|
+|Day Tour||9:10 am, 9:30 am, 10:00 am, 10:30 am, 11:00 am, 11:30 am, 12:00 pm, 12:30 pm, 1:05 pm, 1.35 pm|

-|Behind the Scenes tour: 2:10 pm, 2:40 pm|
+|Behind the Scenes Tour||2:10 pm, 2:40 pm|

 Best time to visit Alcatraz Island

-If you get the ‘Early Bird Alcatraz ticket’, and board the ferry departing Pier 33 at 8.45 am, you can avoid the tourists who arrive later in the day.
+Early morning is the best time to visit Alcatraz – if you get the ‘Early Bird Alcatraz ticket’ and board the ferry departing Pier 33 at 8.45 am, you can avoid the crowd that comes in later.